BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## The latest changes

-The latest changes implement support for SD cards.
-File system can reside entirely or partially on a SD card.
-Http server can now look for .html and other files also there.
+The latest changes are mainly about better and easier management of web sessions' login/logout.
+A simple local key-value database is included for managing (keeping) web session tokens and other purposes as well.
+With these, a simple web portal can be constructed, like the included example of a photo album.

 ![Screenshot](presentation.gif)

-## HTTP server
+## Fully multitasking HTTP server

 HTTP server can handle HTTP requests in two different ways.
 As a programmed response to (for example REST) requests or by sending .html files from /var/www/html directory.
 Cookies and WebSockets are also supported to certain extent.
 Demo HTTP server is available at 193.77.159.208.